jina-ai/examples/audio-to-audio-search/README.md

 ## Prerequisites

-To run this example, the user is required to first download one of:
+To run this example, the user is required to `cd` into the directory containing `requirements.txt` and download one of:

 1. `VGGISH` model with the provided shell script: